 But believe me, the Gundam universe is not for the faint of heart.

 In most Gundam series, the lead mobile suits are destroyed either by battle damages or by the pilots themselves.
-It’s a symbolic anti-war gesture where weapons like the mobile suits are never welcomed in a peaceful world.
-It is also sends a message to the viewers about the horrors of war.
+It’s a symbolic anti-war gesture where weapons like mobile suits are never welcomed in a peaceful world.
+It also sends a message to the viewers about the horrors of war.
 I mean, in the real world, war is hell.
 I’m better off in my home than dealing with clashing robots above my head.
 And I think I will pass the chance to fight in a mobile suit.
 I will consider a career of piloting Gundams if I’m as good as Amuro Ray.
 But if you’re an undertrained wannabe, you better stick to staying as a fan.
 Piloting war machines is no joke.
 You have to be prepared for the worst.

 A Gundam pilot, or any mobile suit pilot, is basically a soldier.
 Like real soldiers, they are faced with the constant threat of injuries, permanent disabilities, or death.
 And believe me, you don’t want to die inside a cramped environment like a mobile suit.
 Getting killed in ground combat is one thing, but to be trapped inside an exploding mobile suit is a nightmare come to life.
-I mean, just look at real world war victims.
+I mean, just look at real-world war victims.
 The closest one can get are fighter jet deaths or battle tank explosions.
 In normal everyday life, death by fire, car accidents, or a plane crash should be close enough.
 That might sound too much, but mobile suits sport some of the most horrendous weapons mankind produced.
 And when you got horrid weapons, you can expect horrid deaths.

 You Will Burn to Death

 Sad to say this is a real possibility in a mobile suit battle.
 A typical mobile suit sports weapons like beam rifles and a beam saber.
 If you are unlucky enough to be hit by one but not die immediately, then you are literally toasted.
 A slow and painful death comes when someone blew a hole in your fuel tank and ignited the highly volatile fuel.
-Or how about when your machine crashes, traps you inside, and starts to burn.
+Or how about when your machine crashes, traps you inside and starts to burn.

 Not a fun way to go.

 The scenario is made worse by the fact that many mobile suits, including most Gundams, lack quick escapes.
 Real fighter jets have ejection seats so you could bail out from wrecked planes.
-Most mobile suits on the other hand have no such contraptions (except some core fighters), leaving their pilots in the mercy of the flames.
+Most mobile suits on the other hand have no such contraptions (except some core fighters), leaving their pilots at the mercy of the flames.